NAMES OF GOD

 YHVH SABAOTH – Lord of Warrior Hosts

 What an amazing revelation!
-God wanted to open our eyes to his invisible army.
+God is opening our eyes to his invisible army.
 God is in control and we can always call on YHVH Sabaoth when we’re up against spiritual attacks.
 The name YHVH Sabaoth is not found in the Pentateuch, or in Joshua or Judges, and rarely in the Psalms, but Jeremiah uses this name about 80 times, Haggai 14 times, Zechariah about 50 times and Malachi 25 times.
 Just due to the nature of these prophets’ warnings to God’s people, we know we can safely stand on God’s word to fight for us in all battles, spiritual and otherwise.
 We have the power through prayer to call upon YHVH Sabaoth to equip, empower and send his warrior hosts to the front lines of our battle and bring home a victory.

 YHVH NISSI – Lord Our Banner Exodus 17 :8-15